 He was nicknamed “Eddy Bosberg” because while winning the Ronde van Vlaanderen twice, in both races he made the decisive attack on the Bosberg, the final climb in the Tour of Flanders from 1973 to 2011.

-One minor innovation in cycling credited to Van Hooydonk are three quarter length bibshorts.
+One minor innovation in cycling credited to Van Hooydonk is three-quarter length bibshorts.
 After he had aggravated a knee problem during the 1989 Tour of Flanders, he had cycling shorts made that stretched below the knee, as an alternative to bandaging the knee.

 Lucien Van Impe